gomfunkel/node-mailchimp/README.md

 Further information on the MailChimp API and its features is available at [http://apidocs.mailchimp.com](http://apidocs.mailchimp.com)

+## Attention!
+API changes coming up!

+Version 0.9.0 of _node-mailchimp_ will include API changes that will most proabably break your existing applications.
+The reason for the changes is being more compliant to node.js code conventions regarding error handling.
+Please make sure that your applications are refactored to use the new API when updating.

+The following documentation is valid for _node-mailchimp_ versions smaller than 0.9.0.
+The updated documentation with examples will be available along with the 0.9.0 release.

 ## Installation

 Installing using npm (node package manager):